Constipation Root Causes: Top Three We See Everyday

 Testing!
 It’s so important to test so you know which of these constipation root causes is responsible for your IBS-C or Functional Constipation diagnosis.
 Once you know what they are, you can treat and heal.
-The most common testing I complete for my clients who suffer with IBS-C or Functional Constipation are:
+The most common testing we complete for our clients who suffer with IBS-C or Functional Constipation are:

 And once you have the answers, your path to a properly functioning colon becomes a lot clearer (pardon the pun).

 This week, the key takeaway is that there is always a reason you don’t have regular, complete or well formed bowel movements.
 It’s Science 101: Cause and Effect.
 Don’t let anyone tell you that you have Functional Constipation or IBS-C without also identifying the actual root cause of your symptoms; something you can actually treat.

 And while you're finding the root cause, you can use the strategies in our Constipation E-Guide (subscribe below for your copy) to get things moving and ease the symptoms.

 Did you find this post helpful?
 Want to get back to this post later?
 Save THIS PIN below to your Gut Healing board on Pinterest!